 Similarly, don’t expect all your holiday planning and preparation to guarantee that it will run perfectly.
-Some of your guests may cancel at the last minute, for example, or the food you ordered may turn out to be terrible, or you may find that inviting all those neighbors over was too draining of your time and energy or that the trip to Florida was more hectic than you had hoped.
 Think of your revised holiday celebrations as a work-in-progress.
 Whether you’re recreating old traditions or starting new ones, you’re still plowing new psychological ground, experimenting, and hopefully discovering what does and doesn’t work for you.
 What doesn’t work well tells you what not to do again, and that in itself is valuable information for next year.

 Finally, it’s important that in your enthusiasm you don’t take on too much all at once.
 Change is great, but too much too fast will leave you overloaded and burned out.
 Here are some tips to keep you mentally and physically balanced:

 Take care of your health.
 The holidays, with the change in routines, the stress, and the array of food and drink, make it easy to slip away from healthy diabetes management.
 Watch your diet, and continue your exercise.
 If you feel good physically, it’s easier to feel better mentally and be able to appreciate the joys the holidays bring.